Requirements of Applicant

 - Completed applications must be received by April 1 for fall admission.

 - If admitted, you are required to attend a three day orientation over the summer to enroll in the program.
-Summer 2019 Orientation dates: June 10-12, 2019.
+June 2020 Orientation dates: TBA

 Please follow these guidelines when submitting your application.

 See our FAQ page for some of the more common questions regarding the application process.

 Here is what our students have to say about the program!